blawson69/DoorMaster/README.md

 The master door *must* be Unlocked to operate any secondary doors.
 If it is not, players will receive the standard feedback based on the master door's [State](#door-states).

+## Trapped Doors

+You can create a door that is trapped by adding data to the "Open" door token before [door creation](#door-creation).
+Every trap has a trigger, a Disable DC, and a trap effect.
+This information goes into the Open token's first Bar 1, Bar 2, and GM Notes fields, respectively, and are highlighted below.

+Most traps must be manually reset once they have been triggered, while others do not need to be reset or have a mechanism that automatically resets the trap.
+Once your trapped door is created, you will be able to tell DoorMaster from the [Status window](#door-status) whether the trap should be automatically reset after it gets triggered.
+The default is Off.
+You can also reset the trap manually in the Status window.

+Some traps may render a door unusable once triggered, either because damage to the door or other factors.
+From the Status window, you can set whether triggering the effect will "break" the door.
+The default is Off.

+You can also provide an optional token named "Trap" to give a graphic representation of the trap after the effect has been triggered.
+This may be a blade, spike pit, soot from an explosion, etc.

+Detecting traps is out of the scope of this script and the GM will follow the same procedures as always for trap detection.
+Once a character has successfully detected a trap on the door, however, a "Disable" token action button can be made available through the Status window.
+This will allow a character to attempt to disable the trap in the same manner as picking a lock.
+If the attempt is successful, the trap is disabled and the button will go away.

+### Triggers

+A trigger is an action the player takes on the door that sets off the trap's effect.
+A trap may have more than one trigger depending on the kind of trap.
+Below are the possible triggers and how they work:
+- **Open** - Any time a door is opened.
+A door must be closed and [Unlocked](#door-states) before this trigger will fire, or be forced open using the [Break button](#doormaster-characters).
+- **Touch** - Any time a door is touched.
+This trigger is set off by **any** use of the Use, Pick, Break, _or Disable_ buttons and applies to all door States except Broken.
+If not using a [Lock token](#lock-tokens), using the Key button on the door will also trigger the trap.

+  Note: This trigger supersedes **all** interactions.
+It is highly recommended to keep the trap reset function off (see above) when using this trigger.
+- **Pick** - Whenever is door's lock is picked, _whether or not_ the attempt is successful.
+Lockpicking traps only trigger when the actual attempt is made, so players will go through the entire decision process until the Pick Lock button is executed for the selected character.
+- **Fail-Pick** - When an attempt to pick a lock fails.
+Successful attempts will not trigger the trap.
+- **Unlock** - When a door is unlocked, either by successfully picking the lock _or_ using a key.

+You _must_ provide at least one trigger in order to set a door as being trapped.
+If the Open token's first Bar 1 field is empty or does not match one of the above triggers, the door will not be trapped.

+### Disable DC

+The Disable DC is used when a character attempts to disable the trap.
+If no DC is given, it will default to 15.

+### Trap Effect

+The trap effect is provided in the Open token's GM Notes field.
+You can give as much information as you wish here, depending on your trap and what should happen once it's triggered: darts flying out of the wall, a blade slicing out, ceiling drops, etc. An alternative option, particularly for traditional traps, is to use a [roll template](https://roll20.zendesk.com/hc/en-us/articles/360037257334-How-to-Make-Roll-Templates).
+This allows you to provide an "attack" style dialog with rolled damage, saving throw links/buttons and any other information you like that matches a familiar format.

+If you wish to use the name of the character who triggered the trap in your effect description - such as in the "targetName" field of the 5e-shaped template - use `[WHO]` in place of the name and DoorMaster will substitute it with the name of the character.
+If the script cannot determine which character is using the door, they will simply be called "Victim".

+If not using a roll template, you can still provide die roll expressions that will be executed whenever the trap is triggered.
+In your effect description, surround your die expression in @ signs, i.e. `@1d8+2@`.
+You may use as many die expressions as you want and each will be evaluated separately.
+You **should not** use @ signs for any other purpose or it will give unintended results.

 ## DoorMaster Characters

 DoorMaster characters are created automatically when you first install the script, and are set on the appropriate tokens to allow players to interact with them.
 These characters are essential for player interaction and *must not be deleted.*